UDT-ITF/website/source/api/index.md

 versions of a text, or to be updated as a text is edited.
 However, since modes reflect some aspects of the structure of the underlying texts, most will only be applicable to particular types of Resources.
-Complex texts which have parts with different structures may not be fully addressible using just a single higher level mode.
+Complex texts which have parts with different structures may not be fully addressable using just a single higher level mode.
 ITF defines a few basic modes but new modes can be defined using the predefined modes as an basis.

 The modes represent a generalised version of a text format.
 A [mode information request](253-mode-information-request)